jlinoff/pam/README.md

 > Poor reporting of third party web site cybersecurity vulnerabilities
 > and exposures was one thing that motivated me to write _PAM_.

-Because _PAM_ does not send the data to a server, it is not vulnerable to how cybersecurity is managed on the server by a third party.
+Because _PAM_ does not send your records to a server, it is not vulnerable to how cybersecurity is managed on the server by a third party.

-> You can verify that _PAM_ is not sending data out by monitoring
-> outbound traffic from your system. _PAM_ never sends any outbound
+> You can verify what _PAM_ sends by monitoring outbound traffic from your
-> data.
+> system.
+With default settings it sends nothing at all after the page loads.

+There is exactly one exception, and it is off by default:
+[Password Breach Check](#enable-password-breach-check).
+When you enable it, _PAM_ sends the first five characters of a password's SHA-1 hash — twenty bits — to `api.pwnedpasswords.com`, which returns every hash beginning with that prefix.
+The comparison happens in the browser.
+The password, its full hash, the record it belongs to and the rest of your vault are never transmitted.

+The [Content-Security-Policy](#content-security-policy) in `index.html` names
+that host explicitly and permits no other, so what _PAM_ is able to contact is verifiable from the page source rather than from this document.
+Note that the policy permits the host whether or not the preference is enabled: the preference controls whether _PAM_ makes the request, not whether it could.

 _PAM_ encryption and decryption operations are provided by and run _inside_ the _secure context_ of the browser.
 This is the same _secure